khofstadter/CS220-AU-navigating-the-digital-world/syllabus.md

 ### homework ideas
 - start using your private and public repositories and get familiar with Markdown language
-- make sure you use a private repository for your private notes (you can refine your writing in private and than move it to a public repository when ready)
+- make sure you use a private repository for your private notes (you can refine your writing in private and than move it to a public repository when/if ready)
 - try [Brave Browser](https://brave.com/) to see what data websites are trying to crawl from you (data mining)
-- please send me the URL to your GitHub accounts
+- carry on working on your di-identity reflection (the essay)

 <br><br><br>